UnitedHealth Group Incorporated (NYSE:UNH) Shares Purchased by First Foundation Advisors

-First Foundation Advisors raised its holdings in UnitedHealth Group Incorporated (NYSE:UNH – Free Report) by 0.5% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 60,105 shares of the healthcare conglomerate’s stock after purchasing an additional 292 shares during the quarter.
-UnitedHealth Group comprises approximately 1.2% of First Foundation Advisors’ portfolio, making the stock its 14th largest holding.
+First Foundation Advisors boosted its holdings in UnitedHealth Group Incorporated (NYSE:UNH – Free Report) by 0.5% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 60,105 shares of the healthcare conglomerate’s stock after acquiring an additional 292 shares during the quarter.
+UnitedHealth Group comprises approximately 1.2% of First Foundation Advisors’ portfolio, making the stock its 14th biggest holding.
 First Foundation Advisors’ holdings in UnitedHealth Group were worth $28,889,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Axiom Financial Strategies LLC purchased a new stake in UnitedHealth Group during the first quarter worth about $210,000.
-McGowan Group Asset Management Inc. raised its position in shares of UnitedHealth Group by 8.9% in the first quarter.
-McGowan Group Asset Management Inc. now owns 744 shares of the healthcare conglomerate’s stock valued at $379,000 after buying an additional 61 shares during the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. raised its position in shares of UnitedHealth Group by 31.8% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 250,196 shares of the healthcare conglomerate’s stock valued at $127,592,000 after buying an additional 60,300 shares during the last quarter.
-MAS Advisors LLC raised its position in shares of UnitedHealth Group by 10.8% in the first quarter.
-MAS Advisors LLC now owns 463 shares of the healthcare conglomerate’s stock valued at $241,000 after buying an additional 45 shares during the last quarter.
-Finally, First Western Trust Bank acquired a new position in UnitedHealth Group during the first quarter worth approximately $875,000.
-85.69% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also recently bought and sold shares of the company.
+25 LLC acquired a new stake in shares of UnitedHealth Group during the first quarter valued at $28,000.
+Cascade Investment Advisors Inc. acquired a new position in shares of UnitedHealth Group in the 1st quarter valued at about $28,000.
+Strategic Investment Solutions Inc. IL purchased a new stake in shares of UnitedHealth Group during the 1st quarter valued at about $35,000.
+Clear Investment Research LLC raised its holdings in shares of UnitedHealth Group by 216.7% during the 1st quarter.
+Clear Investment Research LLC now owns 76 shares of the healthcare conglomerate’s stock valued at $36,000 after buying an additional 52 shares during the period.
+Finally, WFA of San Diego LLC purchased a new stake in UnitedHealth Group during the 2nd quarter worth approximately $39,000.
+Hedge funds and other institutional investors own 85.69% of the company’s stock.

-In related news, Director Stephen J. Hemsley sold 121,515 shares of the company’s stock in a transaction on Tuesday, October 17th.
-The shares were sold at an average price of $540.58, for a total transaction of $65,688,578.70.
-Following the completion of the sale, the director now directly owns 521,818 shares of the company’s stock, valued at approximately $282,084,374.44.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-In related news, EVP Erin Mcsweeney sold 4,498 shares of the stock in a transaction dated Monday, October 16th.
-The shares were sold at an average price of $544.28, for a total transaction of $2,448,171.44.
-Following the completion of the sale, the executive vice president now owns 9,218 shares in the company, valued at approximately $5,017,173.04.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Stephen J. Hemsley sold 121,515 shares of the stock in a transaction dated Tuesday, October 17th.
-The stock was sold at an average price of $540.58, for a total transaction of $65,688,578.70.
-Following the sale, the director now directly owns 521,818 shares in the company, valued at approximately $282,084,374.44.
+In other UnitedHealth Group news, EVP Erin Mcsweeney sold 4,498 shares of UnitedHealth Group stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $544.28, for a total value of $2,448,171.44.
+Following the completion of the transaction, the executive vice president now owns 9,218 shares in the company, valued at approximately $5,017,173.04.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In other news, EVP Erin Mcsweeney sold 4,498 shares of UnitedHealth Group stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $544.28, for a total value of $2,448,171.44.
+Following the completion of the sale, the executive vice president now directly owns 9,218 shares of the company’s stock, valued at approximately $5,017,173.04.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Stephen J. Hemsley sold 121,515 shares of UnitedHealth Group stock in a transaction on Tuesday, October 17th.
+The shares were sold at an average price of $540.58, for a total value of $65,688,578.70.
+Following the completion of the sale, the director now directly owns 521,818 shares of the company’s stock, valued at $282,084,374.44.
 The disclosure for this sale can be found here.
-Insiders own 0.35% of the company’s stock.
+0.35% of the stock is owned by corporate insiders.

-UnitedHealth Group (NYSE:UNH – Get Free Report) last posted its quarterly earnings results on Friday, October 13th.
-The healthcare conglomerate reported $6.56 EPS for the quarter, topping the consensus estimate of $6.33 by $0.23.
-The business had revenue of $92.36 billion during the quarter, compared to analysts’ expectations of $91.41 billion.
-UnitedHealth Group had a net margin of 6.02% and a return on equity of 26.58%.
-The firm’s quarterly revenue was up 14.2% compared to the same quarter last year.
-During the same period last year, the company posted $5.79 earnings per share.
-As a group, equities analysts forecast that UnitedHealth Group Incorporated will post 24.94 EPS for the current year.
+UnitedHealth Group (NYSE:UNH – Get Free Report) last announced its quarterly earnings data on Friday, October 13th.
+The healthcare conglomerate reported $6.56 EPS for the quarter, topping analysts’ consensus estimates of $6.33 by $0.23.
+The company had revenue of $92.36 billion during the quarter, compared to the consensus estimate of $91.41 billion.
+UnitedHealth Group had a return on equity of 26.58% and a net margin of 6.02%.
+The company’s quarterly revenue was up 14.2% on a year-over-year basis.
+During the same quarter last year, the company earned $5.79 EPS.
+On average, analysts forecast that UnitedHealth Group Incorporated will post 24.94 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 12th.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 12th.
 Investors of record on Monday, December 4th will be given a dividend of $1.88 per share.
-This represents a $7.52 annualized dividend and a yield of 1.37%.
-The ex-dividend date is Friday, December 1st.
-UnitedHealth Group’s payout ratio is presently 32.64%.
+The ex-dividend date of this dividend is Friday, December 1st.
+This represents a $7.52 annualized dividend and a dividend yield of 1.37%.
+UnitedHealth Group’s dividend payout ratio (DPR) is presently 32.64%.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, Optum Health, Optum Insight, and Optum Rx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health care coverage, and health and well-being services to individuals age 50 and older addressing their needs; Medicaid plans, children's health insurance and health care programs; and health and dental benefits, and hospital and clinical services, as well as health care benefits products and services to state programs caring for the economically disadvantaged, medically underserved, and those without the benefit of employer-funded health care coverage.